 Keep in mind that many energy bars, particularly high-carbohydrate bars, are intended for people who spend an hour or more doing aerobic exercise like biking or running.
 The best way you can replenish your blood sugars, whether you’re exercising or not, is by eating a balanced diet full of fruits, vegetables, and whole grains.

-This brochure is for informational purposes only and is not intended as medical advice.
+This article is for informational purposes only and is not intended as medical advice.
 For further information, please consult a medical professional.